Also in this section

 Return to emergency department

-Percentage of long term care (default) or designated supportive living (click toggle to compare) residents that returned to the emergency department within 72 hours or 30 days of their initial or previous visit to the emergency department. (see data dictionary)
+Percentage of long term care (LTC), or designated supportive living (DSL), residents that returned to the emergency department within 72 hours or 30 days of their initial or previous visit to the emergency department. (see data dictionary)

 Data courtesy of Alberta Health Services and Alberta Health